nickzoic/nick.zoic.org/art/hyper-normal/index.md

 one dimension.

 With three variables, you can think of the points as a cloud in three dimensions.
-It's getting harder to draw, but the 'normal' region is a cube around the origin, 4 units on a side.
-Most points are within the cube but some are outside.
+It's getting harder to draw, but the 'normal' region is now a cube, with most points within the cube but some outside.
 In each dimension, 95.5% of points lie within the walls of the cube.
 So the probability of a point lying inside the cube in all three dimensions is `95.5% * 95.5% * 95.5% = 87.1%`.
 About 12.9% of points are outliers, points which